 A national retailer produces substantial revenue related to the operation of its trade or business.
-It invests a large portion of the revenue in fixed income securities which are divided into three categories; short-term securities held pending use of the funds in the taxpayer's trade or business; short-term securities held pending acquisition of other companies or favorable developments in the long-term money market, and longterm securities held as an investment.
-Interest income on the short-term securities held pending use of the funds in the taxpayer's trade or business is apportionable as the securities are or were held in furtherance of the taxpayer's trade or business.
-Interest income on the short- and long-term investment securities is not apportionable as those securities were not held in furtherance of the taxpayer's trade or business.
+It invests a large portion of the revenue in fixed income securities which are divided into three categories; (a) short-term securities held pending use of the funds in the taxpayer's trade or business; (b) short-term securities held pending acquisition of other companies or favorable developments in the long-term money market, and (c) long- term securities held as an investment.
+Interest income on the short-term securities held pending use of the funds in the taxpayer's trade or business (a) is apportionable because the funds represent working capital necessary to the operations of the taxpayer's trade or business.
+Interest income derived from the other investment securities ((b) &(c)) is not apportionable as those securities were not held in furtherance of the taxpayer's trade or business.

-(F) If with respect to an item of property a taxpayer (i) takes a deduction from income that is apportioned to [this State] or (ii) includes the original cost in the property factor, it is presumed that the item or property is or was related to the operation of the taxpayer's trade or business.
-No presumption arises from the absence of any of these actions.

-(G) Application of the functional test is generally unaffected by the form of the property (e.g., tangible or intangible property, real or personal property).
-Income arising from an intangible interest, as, for example, corporate stock or other intangible interest in an entity or a group of assets, is apportionable income when the intangible itself or the property underlying or associated with the intangible is or was related to the operation of the taxpayer's trade or business.
-(Property that is no longer related to the operation of the taxpayer's trade or business, pursuant to subsection (A) of this section, is not subject to the rule of the preceding sentence.)
-Thus, while apportionable income may be supported by a finding that the issuer of the intangible property and the taxpayer are engaged in the same trade or business, i.e., the same unitary business, establishment of such a relationship is not the exclusive basis for concluding that the income is subject to apportionment.
+- (F) If with respect to an item of property a taxpayer (i) takes a deduction from income that is apportioned to [this State] or (ii) includes the original cost in the property factor, it is presumed that the item or property is or was related to the operation of the taxpayer's trade or business.
+No presumption arises from the absence of any of these actions. - (G) Application of the functional test is generally unaffected by the form of the property (e.g., tangible or intangible property, real or personal property).
+Income arising from an intangible interest, as, for example, corporate stock or other intangible interest in an entity or a group of assets, is apportionable income when the intangible itself or the property underlying or associated with the intangible is or was related to the operation of the taxpayer's trade or business. .)
+Thus, while apportionment of income derived from transactions involving intangible property as apportionable income may be supported by a finding that the issuer of the intangible property and the taxpayer are engaged in the same trade or business, i.e., the same unitary business, establishment of such a relationship is not the exclusive basis for concluding that the income is subject to apportionment.
 It is sufficient to support the finding of apportionable income if the holding of the intangible interest served an operational rather than an investment function of mere financial betterment.